-Different sources can be playing in three rooms at the same time or, depending on your needs, the same source can also be used.
+Different sources can be playing in three rooms at the same time or, depending on your needs, the same source can also be used (however, if iPod or XM Radio is selected in the main room, it cannot also be selected in the sub room).
 The main and sub rooms have independent power (the main room power can be off while one (or both) of the sub rooms is on) and the sub rooms can be controlled by the remote or front panel controls.
-However, you may need to specify the volume settings in Multi-Room and IR receiver setup on page 62.
+However, you may need to specify the volume settings in Multi-Room and IR receiver setup on page 63.